 Wills vary from extremely simple single-page documents to elaborate volumes, depending on the estate size and preferences of the person making the will (the "testator").
 Wills describe the estate, the people who will receive specific property (the "devisees"), and even special instructions about care of minor children, gifts to charity, and formation of posthumous trusts.
 Many people choose to disinherit people who might usually be expected to receive property.
 For all these examples, the testator must follow the legal rules for wills in order to make the document effective.

 Formal requirements for wills vary from state to state.
+You can learn more about state-specific laws on our wills law answer page.
 Generally, the testator must be an adult of "sound mind," meaning that the testator must be able to understand the full meaning of the document.
 Wills must be written.
 Some states allow a will to be in the testator's own handwriting, but a better and more enforceable option is to use a typed or pre-printed document.
 A testator must sign his or her own will, unless he or she is unable to do so, in which case the testator must direct another person to sign the will in the presence of witnesses, and the signature must be witnessed and/or notarized.
 A valid will remains in force until revoked or superseded by a subsequent valid will.
 Some changes may be made by amendment (called a "codicil") without requiring a complete rewrite.

 Some legal restrictions prevent a testator from giving full effect to his or her wishes.
 Some laws prohibit disinheritance of spouses or dependent children.
 A married person cannot completely disinherit a spouse without the spouse's consent, usually in a pre-nuptial agreement.
 In most jurisdictions, a surviving spouse has a right of election, which allows the spouse to take a legally-determined percentage (up to one-half) of the estate when he or she is dissatisfied with the will.
 Non-dependent children may be disinherited, but this preference should be clearly stated in the will in order to avoid confusion and possible legal challenges.